Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/soobin.md

 3. I have learned that we can build a model to explore the correlation between the ratings and the text.

 -- Hello Moldir!
 Thank you for your comments.
 But I am not very sure what you mean by 'corresponding words'.
 I think I should ask you tomorrow after class ;)

+## Ashley's Notes

+1. You did a great job wrangling with the with the Ratings data and finding a way to add that to your dataframe.
+I liked how you tested out your code on smaller samples before working on all the data, and I shared your excitement when you finally got it to work!

+2. One suggestion would be to include some more visualizations.
+I really liked the graph you included to show no correlation between k-band and comments, so especially once you get into developing your classifier, more visualizations like that would be helpful to understand the data better.

+3. I was surprised to learn how many different variations of Ted Talks there were, especially that some (like with the high average k-bands), can be performances.
+Very interesting, and good job digging into your data!